English Language Arts

 - Discuss your family stories and history.
 Encourage your child to ask relatives questions about their lives.
 Put the information together in an album or brainstorm different ways to tell family tales, such as poems or short stories.

-FHPS is in the process of transitioning from the Grade-Level Content Expectations to the Michigan Science Standards.
-Click on either link to view the sixth-grade standards your child will be working toward in science.
+FHPS focuses on instruction and learning of the Michigan Science Standards.
+Click on the link to view the standards for the 6-8 grade band that your child will be working toward in science.

 Ideas for Supporting Your Scientist